Our commitment to young people

 - Character education lessons develop student understanding of safeguarding and wellbeing through a range of topics such as bullying, e-safety, healthy relationships and emotional and mental health

-- Values education is taught through the wider school curriculum through topical work such as poetry in English and bullying and mental health in drama
+- Values education is taught across the wider school curriculum, through topical work such as poetry in English and bullying and mental health in drama

 Our students are taught to show respect for our school community.
-Through our security measures we are able to protect and teach our young people during the school day so that they can learn safely.
+Through our safety measures we are able to protect and teach our young people during the school day so that they can learn secure environment.